5 Unique and Unusual Things to Do in Bangkok

 As someone who seriously digs sustainability, ChangChui is something to be marvelled at.
 The setting’s philosophy is all about reusing old materials and as such, employs the use of old window frames, glass windows and empty perfume bottles to put together this unique space.
 Some of the stores even sell wares that utilise this same ideal.
 I had my eye on a clock made out of elephant dung, but there was no way I was getting that past Australian customs.

-You’d expect a space like this to be thronging with people, but being relatively new and somewhat tucked away, it was very quiet when I visited during the day (I’m sure it goes off at night).
+You’d expect a space like this to be thronging with people, but being relatively new and somewhat tucked away, it was very quiet when I visited during the day (although I’m sure it would be a fun thing to do in Bangkok at night).
 Entry is free, but as a warning, you’ll probably spend a bit of baht whilst exploring the various shops and food stalls.
 You’re only human, after all.

 So there you have it.
 These are just a few of the unusual things to do in Bangkok.
 Turns out it’s a very interesting city indeed.